Samsonov wins NHL debut as Capitals beat Islanders 2-1

 UNIONDALE, N.Y.
+(AP) — Ilya Samsonov was stellar in his NHL debut and helped the Washington Capitals stay perfect in two road games to start the season.

-(AP) — T.J.
-Oshie scored the tiebreaking goal, Ilya Samsonov stopped 25 shots in his NHL debut, and the Washington Capitals beat the Islanders 2-1 Friday night to spoil New York’s season opener.
+T.J.
+Oshie scored the tiebreaking goal, Samsonov stopped 25 shots, and the Capitals beat the Islanders 2-1 Friday night to spoil New York’s season opener.

+“First win in the NHL, I feel wonderful,” the 22-year-old Samsonov said, before getting a shaving cream pie to the face from teammate Tom Wilson.
+“Everybody helped me, played a good game.”

+Capitals coach Todd Rierden was also pleased with the debut of his young goalie, the 22nd overall pick in 2015 who played for Hershey of the AHL last season.

+“I thought he played great,” Rierden said.
+“He looked very comfortable.
+I thought it was a great first game for a highly touted prospect.”

-Jakub Vrana got his second goal in two games to help the Capitals remain perfect.
+Jakub Vrana got his second goal in two games for the Capitals, who opened the season with a 3-2, overtime win at St. Louis on Wednesday night.

 Devon Toews scored for the Islanders and Semyon Varlamov, making his Islanders debut, made 26 saves.